 What you are doing is giving your body that little reminder every 7 days or so, a reminder to keep the juices flowing, not drop too much muscle or too much strength because, yes, you will be using it every few days.

-If you do a sport that is quite technical, such as olympic weightlifting, then you are able to keep your technique and mobility ticking over as well.
+If you do a sport that is quite technical, such as triathlon training or olympic weightlifting, then you are able to keep your technique and mobility ticking over as well.

 Most people need surprisingly little training to stay at or around 90% of their best loads.